atom/atom/docs/upgrading/upgrading-your-package.md

 ### Removing EditorView references

 Like `WorkspaceView`, `EditorView` has been deprecated.
-Everything you needed to do on the view you are now able to do on the `Editor` model.
+Everything you needed to do on the view you are now able to do on the `TextEditor` model.

 In many cases, you will not even need to get the editor's view anymore.
-Any of those instances should be updated to use the `Editor` instance.
+Any of those instances should be updated to use the `TextEditor` instance instead.
 You should really only need the editor's view when you plan on triggering a command on the view in a spec.

 Your specs might contain something like this: